Latest News

 Entrepreneurs will, in turn, encounter difficulties paying their own bills, which ruins their relationships with vendors, customers and employees.
 They lose out on good credit terms with vendors and lenders.
 They can’t meet customer demands and begin to lose out to competitors.
 To top it off, they’ll lose employees who can’t trust the boss to pay on time.

 Accounting and finance professionals help business owners take control of their cash flow to produce a healthier economy.
-Once you know the red flags to look for in your client’s business, you can help them correct course and teach them how to avoid the slippery slope in the future.
+Once you know the red flags to look for in your client’s business, you can help them correct course and learn better cash flow management practices.

 A study by Xero says as many as half of all payments made to small businesses are late.
 Some won’t receive compensation for more than 30 days, which creates financial problems down the line.